humanitycodes/www/coursework/lessons/slides/localstorage-intro.md

 </html>
 ```

-Before we dive into that, create a temporary folder with an `index.html` file inside, then paste that code into the file.
+Before we dive into that, create a folder (just call it "test") with an `index.html` file inside, then paste that code into the file.
 Make sure to launch the page with `live-server`, because `localStorage` doesn't work with the `file://` protocol in some browsers.

 Did you try it?
 It should have asked you your name, then displayed a greeting with your name on the page.

 Now... try refreshing!
 Did it ask for your name again?
-It shoudn't have.
-When you told it your name the first time, is saved you information with `localStorage.setItem`.
-Then when you refreshed, it ran `localStorage.getItem` to see if it already had a name for it - and it did.
+It shouldn't have.
+When you told the page your name the first time, it saved your information with `localStorage.setItem`.
+Then when you refreshed, it ran `localStorage.getItem` to see if it already had a name stored - and it did.
 So it just displayed it.

 Now let's walk through the code line by line, to see _exactly_ how we're achieving this miracle of cyber-friendliness.